young2j/bookmarks-extension/README.md

 > 😡😡😡Dumping nuclear wastewater into the ocean, damn it! 💣🗾💥😤😤😤

-# :dart: About the Repository
+# 🎯 About the Repository

 This repository is forked from https://github.com/br4adam/bookmarks, an application designed to easily manage web bookmarks.
 Compared to the original repository, this repository mainly made the following changes: